SWelland1/Project2/README.md

 ## Overview

-The higher or lower game consists of one html page but has three sections that are diplayed at different times as well as a modal to show the game rules:
+Higher or Lower consists of 3 sections which link together to control the game;
-- **Start-Section**: displays two buttons so the user can either start the game or learn how to play first.
+- **Start-Section**: Contains 2 buttons the first allowing you to play the game and the second with instructuins on how to play the game.
-- **Game-Section**: displays the game itself.
+- **Game-Section**: Contains the game, buttons and instructions.
-- **Results-Section**: section displayed when the user has successfully completed all the rounds.
+- **Results-Section**: Contains a message to congratulate the user when they complete the game.
-- **How-To-Play-Modal**: pop up modal explaining how to play the game when the 'how to play' button is pressed in either the start or game section.
+- **How-To-Play-Modal**: Window displaying instructions on 'how to play' the game in both the start and game sections.

 ## Technologies Used

-- **HTML**: Language used to provide structure of the website.
-- **CSS**: Language used to provide styling and layout to the website.
-- **JavaScript**: Language used to provide interactivity to the website.
-- **Markdown**: Language used to write README.md.
 - **JQuery**: Framework that provides convenient tools to handle events and DOM manipulation.
-- **Bootstrap**: Framework for building responsive pre-desgined layouts and interactive features.
-- **Balsamiq**: Tool for creating wireframes.
-- **Miro**: Tool for workflow creation.
+- **CSS**: Layout and Styling to the game.
-- **GitPod**: Main tool to write and edit code.
+- **HTML**: Language used to structure and layout game base.
+- **JavaScript**: Interactive element prrovided to the game.
+- **Balsamiq**: Wireframe creation.
-- **Git**: System for version control.
+- **Bootstrap**: Pre-designed features for layouts.
+- **Google Fonts**: Library of fonts.
+- **FontAwesome**: Library of icons.
+- **GitHub Pages**: Website Deployment.
 - **GitHub**: Platform that hosts the code of the website.
-- **GitHub Pages**: Service used for website deployment.
+- **GitPod**: Tool enabling code to be written and edited.
-- **Google Chrome Developer Tools**: Tool used for website troubleshooting and testing.
+- **Google Chrome Developer Tools**: Teating and Troubleshooting.
-- **Google Fonts**: Library used for all fonts used.
-- **FontAwesome**: Library used for all icons used.

 ## User Experience Design